Diwij/ros-tutorials/README.md

          * rosrun - running ros nodes
          * rosnode - used to get certain information about particular nodes
-         * rosnode cleanup - used to cleanup residual nodes still in memory
+         * rosnode cleanup - used to cleanup residual nodes still in memory rosnode cleanup
          * rosnode list - gives the list of all the active nodes
+                          eg: rosnode list
          * rostopic list - gives the list of all topics being used by the active nodes
+                           eg: rostopic list
-         * rosnode info - provides info such as publishers and subscribers to a particular node
+         * rosnode info - provides info such as publishers, subscribers and services to a particular node
+                          eg: rosnode info /turtlesim
          * rostopic info - provides the subscribers and publishers to a given topic
+                           eg: rostopic info /turtle1/cmd_vel
+         * rosmsg show - used to show contents used by a specific message
+                         eg: rosmsg show geometry_msgs/Twist

 ### Jan 5, 2021